linkarys/QuickDocsLauncher/README.md

 - jq for jquery
 - mdn for mdn
 - subl for sublime text
+- wb for wbond
+- cf for coldfusion

 Quick load and quick search action will detect your environment automatically and load or search the on the proper source.